onyyyyx/Arya/README.md

-# Arya
+## Arya

-Arya est un programme de bot Discord. 🤖
+Arya is a Discord bot program. 🤖

-(ce bot a été crée sans but précis dons ça risque d'être un peu le bazar dans le code et les commandes 😅)
+(This bot was created without a specific purpose, so it may be

+A bit of a mess in the code and orders 😅)

-# Utilisation
+# Use

-## Dépendances
+## Dependencies

-Ce programme nécessite le module Python 3 ˋdiscordpyˋ
+This program requires the Python 3 `discordpy` module

-## Lancement
+## Launch

 ### Terminal

-Sur une invite de commandes, executez le programme ˋbot.pyˋ
+On a command prompt, run the `bot.py` program

-### Autres
+### Others

-Pour les autres services (payants par exemple), ne me demandez pas, je sais pas 😂
+For other services (paid for example), don't ask me, I don't know 😂

 # Modification

-Vous pouvez modifier l'intégralité du programme, ce n'est pas moi qui ai tout créé (le module par exemple).
-Par contre venez pas chipoter si ça fonctionne plus, ça sera de votre faute. 😉
+You can modify the entire program,

+It's not me who created everything (the module for example).

+On the other hand, don't come and fiddle if it works more, it will be your fault. 😉